What is an OPT?

 - All employment (no exceptions) must be directly related to the student's major.
 Any employment not directly related to the student's major is considered a violation of visa status.

 - Unpaid employment is fine and must be at least 20 hours per week.
 The student must be able to provide evidence of time worked.

 - Students on OPT should be able to provide evidence of the position held, proof of duration of that position, a description of job duties, supervisor's contact information, and a description of how the position is connected to their program of study.

-- Students must inform the Director of Intercultural Student Programs of their current address - including anytime they change address.
+- Students must inform the Primary Desginated School Official of their current address - including anytime they change address.

-- Students must inform the Director of Intercultural Student Programs of anytime they change jobs and should include their employer name, job title, employer address, start date of employment, end date of previous employment and a 2 sentence description of how the new employment is related to the student's major.
+- Students must inform the Primary Designated School Official of anytime they change jobs and should include their employer name, job title, employer address, start date of employment, end date of previous employment and a 2 sentence description of how the new employment is related to the student's major.